sh1n-afk/sh1n-afk/README.md

 # Poornank Purohit:
 <br> Hello and welcome to my profile!

-I'm Poornank Purohit, a dedicated and results-driven Software Engineer based in San Francisco, CA, with expertise spanning in Software Engineering and IT Industry.
-I am proficient in programming languages with an eye for cutting edge solution to complex problems.
-I recently completed my Master's degree in Computer Science at San Francisco State University, which has equipped me with knowledge in areas such Machine Learning and Artificial Intelligence, Data Structure & Algorithms, Computer Networks, Cyber Security, Natural Language Processing and Cloud Computing.
+I'm Poornank Purohit, a dedicated and results-driven Software Engineer based in San Francisco, CA. With a strong background in Software Engineering and the IT industry, I bring proficiency in programming languages and a knack for crafting cutting-edge solutions to complex problems.
+I recently earned my Master's degree in Computer Science from San Francisco State University, which has equipped me with knowledge in areas such Machine Learning and Artificial Intelligence, Data Structure & Algorithms, Computer Networks, Cyber Security, Natural Language Processing and Cloud Computing.
 This academic foundation, coupled with my practical experience, positions me as a valuable asset in the dynamic landscape of Software Engineering.

 Thank you for visiting my profile, and I look forward to connecting with you!